 Today, you can use technology to transform what is actually nearby.
 But there’s another solution that is even more radical.
 New technology reduces our dependence on certain classes of commodities altogether.
 Let’s turn now from kale to coal.
 For a hundred years, we have moved around vast quantities of fossil fuels to meet our energy needs.
 Cargo ships laden with coal, then tankers with oil, and finally refrigerated supertankers for natural gas all move prehistoric energy from its source to giant power stations.
 Apart from the handful of nations with energy self-sufficiency, fossil fuels drive a large portion of world trade.
 They are so essential that the United States has kept an almost permanent military presence in the Persian Gulf to ensure the flow of crude oil continues unabated.
 But renewables can now put every nation on a path to energy independence.
 Once wind turbines are installed or a solar farm is deployed, they require few raw materials.
 Such power supplies are fast becoming ubiquitous.

 This shift to renewable energy drastically reduces the amount of “stuff” that needs to be carted around.
 In 1998, the UK consumed 63 million tons of coal, three-quarters of which went into electricity generation and a third of which was imported.
 A mere 21 years later, coal demand for electricity had reduced by 94% and imports were down by 70%.
 This is combined with a wider trend, in which we get more out of the electricity we use.
-Between 1999 and 2019, British GDP increased 75%—yet the amount of electricity the economy uses has declined by 15%.
+Between 1999 and 2019, British GDP increased 75%—yet the amount of electricity the economy uses declined by 15%.
 We literally create twice as much wealth for every kilowatt-hour of electrical energy we use.

 This shift is being charged by not only new forms of electricity, but new methods of energy storage.
 In an age of green energy, storage systems become more important—after dusk, solar farms become useless, and so you need a way to store large amounts of electricity.
 And many of the new methods of storage bring electricity closer to home.
 Our electric vehicles can hoard electricity that could also power our homes and offices through so-called vehicle-to-grid systems.
-The average electric car stores about 50 kilowatt-hours of electricity enough to run the typical British or American home for five days.
+The average electric car stores about 50 kilowatt-hours of electricity, enough to run the typical British or American home for five days.
 It will become commonplace for our electric cars to lend their stored electricity to our homes when it is dark.
 Britain alone is forecast to have as many as 11 million such cars by 2030.
 If each owner were willing to share a bit of the surplus energy stored in their cars with their neighbors, it might cover the whole country’s needs.

 My friend Simon Daniel is an inventor whose work reveals the power of these newly localized storage systems.
 His first success was a folding keyboard he designed in the 1990s, just as the PalmPilot, an early pocket-sized tablet computer, was taking off.
 His latest adventure is to string together thousands of batteries to make a gigantic virtual power plant.
 For Moixa, his company, to buy the batteries itself, it would need large amounts of capital, perhaps running into the tens of millions of dollars.
 Instead, he’s persuading owners of electric cars to connect to his network.
 Together, these idle car batteries form a giant virtual power plant.
 Daniel’s platform manages them and uses sophisticated algorithms to balance usage across the whole network.
-At last count, he had managed to combine 20,000 batteries together in several Japanese cities.
+At last count, he had managed to combine 20,000 batteries in several Japanese cities.
 That’s enough to power 25,000 Japanese homes for a day.
 It is like alchemy—replacing a massive power station, smokestacks rising into the sky, with a web of cars, parked on driveways, keeping homes running as we sleep.

-These trends—the re-localization of commodity production, plus our decreasing dependence on some commodities altogether—mark a radical shift.
+These trends—the re-localization of commodity production, plus our decreasing dependence on some commodities—mark a radical shift.
 Soon, we may be able to fulfill many of our material needs without relying heavily on international trade.
-In the Exponential Age, manufacturing is becoming less about putting shoes, phones, car components, or prosthetics onto standardized 6-meter (20-foot) containers and shipping them around the world.
+In the Exponential Age, manufacturing is becoming less about putting shoes, phones, car components, or prosthetics onto standardized six-meter containers and shipping them around the world.
 Instead, manufacturing is taking the shape outlined by Angelo Yu.
 The idea is shipped across the globe, but the building process takes place at a printer or fabricator close to the point of consumption.
 This new paradigm could make much of the global network of factories, logistical supply chains, and offices redundant.
 They become liabilities.
 This increasingly localized world of manufacturing is driven by the new norms of the exponential economy.